The Ice Next Time– Hide Description

 (Not Pictured) El Oráculo en el camino a Los Álamos (2115-2270)

-The Dawn Workers split after the Reemergence.
+The Dawn Workers split from the Orange Workers after the Reemergence.
 One group sought to complete lost technical engineering knowledge, the other chose a path that had become an accepted mystical society.
 Oracles were devices created by those who were believed to have the ability to see the past and the future.
 Utilizing highly dangerous materials, the properties of these vapors were inhaled by the user.
 The psychotropic effects produced were believed to create a connection between other Oracles at distant locations.

 A pilgrimage emerged from their legion of believers traveling along the network of Oracles seeking higher or more distant communications.
 Most of these devices have been destroyed but we are fortunate to have actual examples of these units, a small glimpse into the strange world of the Dawn Oracles.